-3.1.5.
+3.1.6.
 CAD import fails

 - Check the installation path and also the path and name of the CAD file.
 They should not contain special characters such as @, ü, ø, etc. Try to import different files, use some shipped with the Demos & Examples of Simufact Additive. - CAD import is done using a temporary directory in %TEMP%\simufact.additive.
 This should be on a local drive with a drive letter.
 Some times the user names, that get part or %TEMP%, can cause problems.
-Consider to define an other location for %TEMP% by redefining this environment variable in the WindowsTM system control under system. - Check and redefine the setting ScratchDirectory in the [Environment] section of C:\Users\<user-name>\AppData\Roaming\Simufact\simufact.additive 4.1\simufact.additive.ini. - Execute the redistributable packages setup in the folders ...\3rd-party and ...\3rd-party\Microsoft Visual C++ ... of the Simufact Additive download to re-install the needed redistributables. - Check whether the operating system supports the creation of 8.3 file names.
+Consider to define an other location for %TEMP% by redefining this environment variable in the WindowsTM system control under system. - Check and redefine the setting ScratchDirectory in the [Environment] section of C:\Users\<username>\AppData\Roaming\Simufact\simufact.additive 2022.1\simufact.additive.ini. - Execute the redistributable packages setup in the folders ...\3rd-party and ...\3rd-party\Microsoft Visual C++ ... of the Simufact Additive download to re-install the needed redistributables. - Check whether the operating system supports the creation of 8.3 file names.
 If not, change the settings of your operating system.
 For WindowsTM see http://support.microsoft.com/kb/121007/en-us.

-3.1.6.
+3.1.7.
 Initial meshing does not work

-• Check the installation path and also the name of the geometry.
-They should not contain special characters such as @, ü, ø, etc. Try to mesh different geometries using different meshers, use some examples of the Demos & Examples of Simufact Additive.

-- Initial meshing is done using a temporary directory in %TEMP%\simufact.additive.
+- Check the installation path and also the name of the geometry.
+They should not contain special characters such as @, ü, ø, etc. Try to mesh different geometries using different meshers, use some examples of the Demos & Examples of Simufact Additive. - Initial meshing is done using a temporary directory in %TEMP%\simufact.additive.
 This should be on a local drive with a drive letter.
 Some times the user names, that get part or %TEMP% can cause problems.
-Consider to define an other location for %TEMP% by redefining this environment variable in the WindowsTM system control under system. - Check and redefine the setting ScratchDirectory in the [Environment] section of C:\Users\<user-name>\AppData\Roaming\Simufact\simufact.additive 4.1\simufact.additive.ini.
+Consider to define an other location for %TEMP% by redefining this environment variable in the WindowsTM system control under system. - Check and redefine the setting ScratchDirectory in the [Environment] section of C:\Users\<username>\AppData\Roaming\Simufact\simufact.additive 2022.1\simufact.additive.ini.

-3.1.7.
+3.1.8.
 Simulation fails when the project is stored on a network drive

 Simulation jobs with DDM may fail to run and exit immediately when the Simufact Additive project is stored on a network drive.
 Parallel calculations using DDM require a local working directory for the solver.
 The usage of network drives or network paths is frequently not possible.
-Thus, to be able to use DDM, the Simufact Additive project needs to be stored on a local hard drive (if no individual start scripts are used).
+Thus, to be able to use DDM, the Simufact Additive project needs to be stored on a local hard drive (if neither Simufact Remote nor individual start scripts are used).
 Otherwise conflicts with the access rights to files will arise because of the control of the solvers by the MPI service causing an immediate abortion of the simulation.

-3.1.8.
+If your IT infrastructure or your IT policies do not allow this, you can configure the "local server" of Simufact Remote with a local working directory on your local PC and start Simufact Additive simulations stored on a network drive using "pseudo remote" to your own PC.

+3.1.9.
 Simulation using DDM fail to start